m4sterbunny/Demo/source/pages/portfolio.rst

 With a PhD. in Biology and an undergraduate degree in parasitology, I guess it is no surprise that Daniel from `Parasites without Borders <http://parasiteswithoutborders.com/books/>`_ reached out to ask me to edit in the medical field.

 This book_ edit of Parasitic Diseases was a very interesting gig.
-It required that I recruit and manage a linguist for pronunciation guide, assist Daniel with the clinical appendix (a new item for Edition 7 of this text).
+It required that I recruit and manage a linguist for a pronunciation guide and assist Daniel with the clinical appendix (a new item for Edition 7 of this text).
 Also, I took on responsibility for indexing; this required that I identify and consolidate duplicates.
 When we quite literally ground InDesign's indexing option to a halt, I identified an alternative that consumed the PDF.
 Despite being a supported, paid-for option, it did not provide all the functionality we required.
 I recruited someone with python skills to customize a couple of scripts for us to provide the outcome we needed -- all in all, a great experience.

 I am the editor for several PhD.s and papers in the Biology sphere.
 This is where I cut my editorial teeth before I became focused on technical writing -- for example, this paper_ in pharmacology.